Our collection of coastal living room ideas can create a relaxed, carefree interior design that will evoke memories of sunnier climes.

 In this minimalist living room, a delicate blend of light oak, soft white, caramel and dusky grey accentuates the soaring architecture of this serene mid-century modern space situated by the sea.
 The reinvention of this coastal living room is a masterclass in marrying high tastes with a relaxed beach lifestyle.

-5. Decorate in tonal color palettte
+10. Decorate in tonal color palette

 Coastal decor has been having its moment in the spotlight over the past few years –and for good reason.
 This living room trend strikes the perfect balance between sophisticated and rustic; like an escape to the countryside without leaving the city limits.

-This renovated living room, designed by Becca Casey of Becca Interiors, surprises with a serene aesthetic that showcases the stunning light of its coastal location.
+This renovated living room, designed by Becca Casey of Becca Interiors (opens in new tab), surprises with a serene aesthetic that showcases the stunning light of its coastal location.

 'It is incredibly easy to over-furnish a coastal space, but that is one mistake you don't want to make,' says Casey.
 There is a tendency to create chaos in a themed space.
 'I advise taking a less is more approach when it comes to furnishing,' says Becca.
 'A simple color scheme is the perfect excuse to create a haven of peace and tranquility.'